The best dog food for your German Shepherd, or any breed, is an important question and topic for dog owners.

 Sources of natural fiber for GSDs include:

-3. Fats and other essential vitamins and minerals
+3. Fats and Other Essential Vitamins and Minerals

 A German Shepherd puppy needs around 8% fat in their diet, while an adult GSD should have about 5% fat in their diet.

 These fats will also have visual benefits, as your German Shepherd’s coat will have a beautiful shine when they get enough fat and oil in their diet!

 Because German Shepherds are a powerful breed of dog, their energy levels will be served well by feeding them dog food that contains a range of vitamins like Vitamin A, B12, and E.

 Most dogs live happy, healthy lives eating packaged dog food with no problems, but fresh ingredients are always better than processed foods.